Logos-Cell-Stewardship-and-Support/kelp-islands/README.md

 Kelp Island: Brazil — Explores sea-based society design off the Brazilian coast

-Each hode can adapt shared SeaBrick mechanics and reuse simulation components to fit their own imagined or real locations.
-Hodes can coordinate with each other through Waku and Codex, creating a distributed network of regenerative society prototypes.
+Each node can adapt shared SeaBrick mechanics and reuse simulation components to fit their own imagined or real locations.
+Nodes can coordinate with each other through Waku and Codex, creating a distributed network of regenerative society prototypes.

 ---

 🔮 Next Steps

-[ ] Set up Waku-based onboarding flow
+[ ] Set up onboarding flow

 [ ] Create base scenario (Kelp Rig v0.1) in Minecraft fork or Godot